Unifying Floquet theory of longitudinal and dispersive readout

 For the present discussion, we are interested in the structure of the Floquet spectrum of the system in Fig.~\ref{fig:flopping_double_case}a.
 It is composed of four branches, mixing left and right $\ket{L,R}$ and spin $\ket{\uparrow,\downarrow}$ degrees of freedom.
 The Zeeman energy $\Delta$ splits the $\ket{\uparrow,\downarrow}$ states, and the amplitudes $t_{\rm sc/sf}$ describe spin-conserving/flipping tunneling between the dots.
 SO is necessary for finite $t_{\rm sf}$.

-We focus here on the flopping-mode regime~\cite{mutter_natural_2021}, where the Zeeman splitting is dominated by the spin-conserving tunneling ($\Delta<2t_{\rm sc}$).
-Figure~\ref{fig:flopping_double_case}a shows that, differently from charge qubits, the Floquet quasi-energies of the $\ket{0,1}$ logical states have slopes and curvatures of the same sign as function of the renormalized drive $\mathcal A$.
-Thus, the multi-level generalization~\eqref{eq:effective_H_a_multi} implies that the pointer states trajectories move in the same direction controlled by the average $\bar g_{\parallel}$, but still split longitudinally according to the slope difference $\tilde g_\parallel$, see Fig.~\ref{fig:flopping_double_case}b (top panel).
-However, the application of a compensation tone to the resonator readily eliminates the $\bar g_\parallel$ term~\cite{ikonen2019qubit} and restores longitudinal dynamics, see Fig.~\ref{fig:flopping_double_case}b (bottom panel).
+We focus here on flopping-mode regimes~\cite{mutter_natural_2021}, where the Zeeman splitting is dominated by spin-conserving tunneling ($\Delta<2t_{\rm sc}$).
+Figure~\ref{fig:flopping_double_case}a shows that, differently from charge qubits, the Floquet quasi-energies of the $\ket{0,1}$ logical states have slopes and curvatures of the same sign.
+Thus, the multi-level generalization~\eqref{eq:effective_H_a_multi} implies that the pointer states move in the same direction controlled by the average $\bar g_{\parallel}$, but still split longitudinally according to the slope difference $g_\parallel$, see Fig.~\ref{fig:flopping_double_case}b (top panel).
+However, the application of a compensation tone to the resonator eliminates the $\bar g_\parallel$ term~\cite{ikonen2019qubit} and restores longitudinal dynamics, see Fig.~\ref{fig:flopping_double_case}b (bottom panel).
 We illustrate below that the situation is similar for transmons and fluxonia.

-\textit{Transmons and Fluxonia --} We conclude by illustrating how our formalism equally applies to longitudinal readout of superconducting transmon~\cite{koch2007charge-insensitive,schreier2008suppressing} and fluxonium~\cite{manucharyan2009fluxonium,somoroff2023millisecond} qubits driven transversally.
-The models describing such systems are extensively discussed in the literature and we provide all the details in the SM~\cite{SM}.
+\textit{Transmons and Fluxonia --} We conclude by applying our formalism to the longitudinal readout of superconducting transmon~\cite{koch2007charge-insensitive,schreier2008suppressing} and fluxonium~\cite{manucharyan2009fluxonium,somoroff2023millisecond} qubits driven transversally.
+Models and parameters describing such systems are extensively discussed in the literature and we provide all the details in the SM~\cite{SM}.